Evidence Level

 1

-DHEA Dose-Response and Safety — Meta-Analysis of 42 RCTs
+DHEA Dose-Response and Safety — Evidence Synthesis of 42 Clinical Trial

-Systematic review and meta-analysis of 42 randomized controlled trials with 55 arms involving 793 subjects examining DHEA supplementation effects across populations.
+Evidence review and pooled analysis of 42 randomized controlled trials with 55 arms involving 793 subjects examining DHEA supplementation effects across populations.
 Outcomes: serum DHEA-S, testosterone, estradiol, body composition, side effects.
-(2020 meta-analysis)
+(2020 pooled analysis)

 DHEA significantly increased serum DHEA-S, testosterone, and estradiol levels in a dose-dependent manner.
 Modest effects on body composition.
 Side effects: androgenic effects (acne, hirsutism in women), mood changes.
 Serum hormone elevations require monitoring in long-term use.
 Effect sizes for clinical outcomes (cognition, mood, body composition) generally modest.